-The report finds Boston drivers spend the most time in congested commutes, with Washington, D.C.; Chicago; New York; and Los Angeles rounding out the top five.
+The report finds Boston drivers spend the most time in congested commutes, with Washington, D.C., Chicago, New York and Los Angeles rounding out the top 5.

-Trevor Reed, a transportation analyst at INRIX, said the oldest cities also have the worst traffic.
+Trevor Reed, a transportation analyst at INRIX, says the oldest cities also have the worst traffic.